- Send the invitations.

 - Extend invitations.

-- Discuss with your child what kind of party he or she wants.
+- Discuss with your child what kind of party he or she wants and whom to invite.

 - Decide which recipes you want to make, keeping in mind that there’s only so much one person―and one kitchen―can do.
 If you really do need 10 side dishes, look for recipes that use the same oven temperature, so they can cook at the same time, says Bluysen.After you narrow down your menu, reread the recipes that remain.
 Most can be broken into steps that you can do ahead of time.
 Then make a list of what you want to get done on each of the days leading up to Thanksgiving, says Bluysen.
 “I really think if you go through it enough times, you will be more relaxed,” she says.